 AI interview scheduling uses software to automatically coordinate interviews between candidates and hiring teams - syncing calendars, handling time zones, sending confirmations, and managing reschedules without manual recruiter effort.
 It’s the single fastest way to reclaim the 35% of recruiter time that currently disappears into scheduling logistics.

-This guide breaks down how AI scheduling works, what it actually saves your team, how to evaluate tools, and how to connect scheduling to your broader recruiting automation workflow.
-Whether you're a solo recruiter drowning in calendar Tetris or leading a talent team that's missing hiring targets, this is the playbook.
+This guide breaks down how AI scheduling works, what it actually saves your team, how to evaluate tools, and how to connect scheduling to your broader recruiting automation stack.
+Whether you’re a solo recruiter drowning in calendar Tetris or leading a talent team that’s missing hiring targets, this is the playbook.

 Why Is Interview Scheduling Broken?